jpyzio/prgsetup-ubuntu1804/README.md

 ## Versioning
 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/jpyzio/ubuntu-configurator/tags).

-master - The latest supported Ubuntu version
+master - The latest supported Ubuntu version (stable)

 Branches:
  - ubuntu/18.04 (stable)